CSC207-UofT/course-project-gitgarden/phase2/design_document.md

 #### Persistency

-We decided to use json files to keep the data persistency of our code.
+We decided to use JSON files to keep the data persistency of our code.
 This is because after some research on data persistency, json is the most intuitive method to carry out this task.
 We chose Gson because the examples and code are easy to understand and it does the job as expected.